kparc/ksimple/README.md

 ## target audience

-the contents of this repository assume a readership who have read and understood [k&r](https://en.wikipedia.org/wiki/The_C_Programming_Language) at some point in their careers. any experience with using interpreters of vector languages is beneficial but not necessary. any experience with
+the contents of this repository assume readership who have read and understood [k&r](https://en.wikipedia.org/wiki/The_C_Programming_Language) at some point in their careers. any experience with using interpreters of vector languages is beneficial but not necessary. any experience with